MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

 ---
-title: Create an Application Gateway ingress controller in Azure Kubernetes Service using Terraform
+title: Create an Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform
-description: Learn how to create an Application Gateway ingress controller in Azure Kubernetes Service using Terraform
+description: Learn how to create an Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform
-keywords: azure devops terraform application gateway ingress aks kubernetes ms.topic: how-to ms.date: 03/03/2022 ms.custom: devx-track-terraform, devx-track-azurecli
+keywords: azure devops terraform application gateway Ingress aks kubernetes ms.topic: how-to ms.date: 03/03/2022 ms.custom: devx-track-terraform, devx-track-azurecli
 ---

-# Create an Application Gateway ingress controller in Azure Kubernetes Service using Terraform
+# Create an Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform

 Article tested with following software/versions:
 - [Terraform v1.1.4](https://releases.hashicorp.com/terraform/)
 - [AzureRM Provider v.2.94.0](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

 [Azure Kubernetes Service (AKS)](/azure/aks/) manages your hosted Kubernetes environment.
 AKS makes it quick and easy to deploy and manage containerized applications without container orchestration expertise.
 AKS also eliminates the burden of taking applications offline for operational and maintenance tasks.
-Using AKS, these tasks - including provisioning, upgrading and scaling resources - can be accomplished on-demand.
+Using AKS, you can do such tasks as provisioning, upgrading, and scaling resources on-demand.

-An Application Gateway ingress controller (AGIC) provides various features for Kubernetes services.
+An Application Gateway Ingress Controller (AGIC) provides various features for Kubernetes services.
 These features include reverse proxy, configurable traffic routing, and TLS termination.
-Kubernetes ingress resources are used to configure the ingress rules for individual Kubernetes services.
-Using an ingress controller and ingress rules, a single IP address can route traffic to multiple services in a Kubernetes cluster.
+Kubernetes Ingress resources are used to configure the Ingress rules for individual Kubernetes services.
+Using an Ingress controller and Ingress rules, a single IP address can route traffic to multiple services in a Kubernetes cluster.
 All this functionality is provided by Azure [Application Gateway](/azure/Application-Gateway/), making it an ideal Ingress controller for Kubernetes on Azure.

 In this article, you learn how:
 > [!div class="checklist"]

-> * Create a [Kubernetes](https://www.redhat.com/en/topics/containers/what-is-kubernetes) cluster using AKS with Application Gateway as Ingress Controller
+> * Create a [Kubernetes](https://www.redhat.com/en/topics/containers/what-is-kubernetes) cluster using AKS with Application Gateway as Ingress controller
 > * Define a Kubernetes cluster
 > * Create Application Gateway resource
 > * Create a Kubernetes cluster